-- · Amendments to IAS 19 Employee Benefits (Defined Benefit Plans: Employee Contributions) - Amendment to IFRS 11 Joint Arrangements (Accounting for Acquisitions of Interests in Joint Operations) - Amendment to IAS 16 Property, Plant and Equipment and IAS 38 Intangible Assets (Clarification of Acceptable Methods of Depreciation and Amortisation) - Annual Improvements to IFRSs 2012 2014 Cycle - · Amendment to IAS 1 Presentation of Financial Statements (Disclosure Initiative) - The changes to the format of the Comprehensive Income and Expenditure Statement, the Movement in Reserves Statement and the introduction of the new Expenditure and Funding Analysis - · The changes to the format of the Pension Fund Account and the Net Assets Statement.
+- Amendments to IAS 19 Employee Benefits (Defined Benefit Plans: Employee Contributions) - Amendment to IFRS 11 Joint Arrangements (Accounting for Acquisitions of Interests in Joint Operations) - Amendment to IAS 16 Property, Plant and Equipment and IAS 38 Intangible Assets (Clarification of Acceptable going concern basis reporting requirements; - · Changes to the narrative reporting; - Accounting Policies Telling the Story of Local Authority Financial Statements; - Accounting and Reporting by Pension Funds Investment Transaction Costs; - Faster closure of accounts timetable: - The Cities and Local Government Devolution Act 2016 to support delivery of the government's policy to "devolve powers and budgets to boost local growth in England", in particular to devolve powers over economic development, transport and social care to large cities.

 The Code does not anticipate that the above amendments will have a material impact on the information provided in local authority financial statements i.e. there is unlikely to be a change to the reported information in the reported net cost of services or the Surplus or Deficit on the Provision of Services.
-However, in the 2016/17 year the comparator 2015/16 Comprehensive Income and Expenditure Statement and the Movement in Reserves Statement must reflect the new formats and reporting requirements as a result of the Telling the Story review of the presentation of local authority financial statements.
-The Code requires implementation from 1 April 2016 and there is therefore no impact on the 2015/16 Statement of Accounts.
+The Code requires implementation from 1 April 2017 and there is therefore no impact on the 2016/17 Statement of Accounts.